bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

 operators and the branching and looping control words and jump right in.

 The results are what I see in the original code for Cosmic Conquest.
-That is they write the program in their favourite language, using Forth syntax.
+That is, they write the program in their favourite language, using Forth syntax.

 In the case of Cosmic Conquest I going to guess that the original author was a very good BASIC programmer.
 We can see that in the following give-aways:

-- matrix data is reference by indices rather than my names
+- matrix data is reference by indices rather than by name
 - the use of temporary variables to manage data stack shuffling
 - long and longer sub-routines
-- entire paragraphs of code duplicated in different sub-routines
+- entire paragraphs of code duplicated in different sub-routines (make more words for this)
 - no attempt to create a "meta langauge" to make writing a space game simpler (Code remains at what I call "raw" Forth level)